The Ministry Falling

 Save the golden eggs…

-He walked slowly into the chaotic Atrium; plucking an old wizard he had spotted trying to kick a Death Eater.
-"Mirabella, don't kill this one.
+Severus walked plucked an old wizard he had spotted trying to kick a Death Eater covered in tattoos.
+"Dreadford, don't kill this one.
 I want to hear what secrets from Dumbledore's past he can tell me."

-It was Elphias Doge and Severus dragged him along, almost running now, to Amelia Bone's office.
-She was a high ranking official of the Wizengamot.
-She had been the head of Magical Law Enforcement before she resigned, disgusted with the Ministry's regime, but decided to stay within the Wizengamot in order to help let off Ministry protestors who had been put on trial.
+It was Elphias Doge and Severus dragged him along, almost running now to Amelia Bone's office.
+She was a high ranking official of the Wizengamot, secretly working to save Ministry protesters from jail.
+She had been Head of Magical Law Enforcement before she resigned, disgusted with the Ministry's regime.

 Amelia Bones lay unmoving, face down on the floor of her little office.
-They were alone.
 Severus pulled her over, seeing the dagger in her chest.
-The Death Eaters had ransacked the place and had left to torture and kill all the prisoners left behind in the Atrium.
+The Death Eaters had ransacked the place and had left to torture the prisoners in the Atrium.

 "Doge, stop fighting me, I'm not going to kill you!"